EstrellaSC/STAMWWArun/index.markdown

 The STAMWWA audio files are stored on a personal drive.
 Complete audios can listened to upon request by contacting: essamba@ucm.es

-Results and Data of STAMWWA:
+Results and Data of the STAMWWA:

 27 participants